VNA818/World-Search/README.md

   ## Build

-  Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+  Run `ng build --output-path docs --base-href /world-search/` to build the project.
+The build artifacts will be stored in the `docs/` directory.

   ## Running unit tests